The Contemporary Pacific (TCP)

 Pacific News from Mānoa

-The center’s newsletter, Pacific News from Mānoa, covered news about students and faculty, conferences and seminars, and recent publications, as well as special reports and general announcements.
+The center’s newsletter, Pacific News from Mānoa, shared news about students and faculty, conferences, seminars, recent publications, as well as special reports and general announcements.